supabase/supabase-dart/README.md

 ## Status

-- [x] Alpha: Under heavy development
-- [x] Public Alpha: Ready for testing.
-But go easy on us, there will be bugs and missing functionality.
-- [x] Public Beta: Stable.
+Public Beta: Stable.
 No breaking changes expected in this version but possible bugs.
-- [ ] Public: Production-ready

 ## Docs